corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/development-tutorials/build-basic-cordapp/basic-cordapp-flows.md

 #### Build the Output `AppleStamp` State

 In flows with inputs, you use those inputs to determine the outputs a flow will have.
-Since this flow is creating and issuing the `AppleStamp`, there are no inputs to utilize. //IS THIS INTRO CORRECT?
-YOU DELETED IT IN YOUR DOC.
+Since this flow is creating and issuing the `AppleStamp`, there are no inputs to utilize.

 Build the output `newStamp` using the parameters from the `AppleStamp` state: